 You don’t have to do a financial assessment

-There is no obligation to do a financial assessment – for example, your relative may already know they won’t qualify because they own a house and no one is living there, so their assets are more than likely to be considerably over the threshold.
+There is no obligation to do a financial assessment – for example, your relative may already know they won’t qualify because they have a considerable amount of money in savings, stocks or shares, so their assets are more than likely to be considerably over the threshold.
 However, if they are unsure whether they will qualify or not, it is a good idea to do the financial assessment because it can give your relative a better idea of when they may become eligible in the future.